-Classes are instructed by Randy Case and Gary Roy in Florida (Palm Beach and Martin County).
+Classes are instructed by Randy Case and Gary Roy in Florida (Palm Beach, Broward, and Martin County).
 We are also conducting training in Georiga and cover Atlanta, Macon, Tifton, and Valdosta.

 Classes are for experienced riders wanting to enhance their motorcycle skills.
 The course is based on Police Motor Officer Training and it will have your confidence and skills improving 100% before the class is complete.
 This is NOT for receiving your motorcycle endorsement.